Children’s Day 2021

 8. Child labour is still a pressing concern.
 According to UNICEF, nearly 1 in 10 children are engaged in child labour around the world, almost half of whom work in hazardous conditions.
 Surrounded by social inequality and discrimination, child’s labour takes boys and girls away from their childhood.
 Article 31 of the UNCRC specifies that children have the right to play.
 On this Children’s Day, join the voices to end children’s labour around the world and give children opportunities to enjoy their childhood, to develop and reach their full potential. #WorldChildrensDay #RightToPlay #EndChildLabour

-We see a Museum of Childhood for Ireland as being fundamentally a Children’s Right.
+We see the Museum of Childhood for Ireland as being fundamentally a Children’s Right.